 What Happens If You Can’t Clear a CBSA Interview?

-If any issue is found, then an investigation may be launched by the CBSA officials and you may be denied entry or get detained.
+If any issues are found, an investigation may be launched by CBSA officials and you may be denied entry or get detained.

 The Immigration Division conducts inadmissibility hearings and detention reviews for those detained for immigration purposes.